aleshaleksey/TGWM/README.md

 Widget buttons as sprites.
 Uses images as backgrounds.
 World map is generated from instructions in the executable.
 In battle sprite shake on damage.
-*Update 11-08-2018: Some graphics for spell effects and attacks have been implemented.*
+*Update 11-08-2018: Basic graphics for spell effects and attacks have been implemented.*

 ***Mechanics:***